Taptap Send Referral Code 2026: €10 Bonus on Your First Transfer

 How to use a Taptap Send referral code

-The process: download the Taptap Send app (iOS or Android), create your account, enter the referral code in the dedicated field, then make your first international transfer.
-The bonus is usually credited after the first qualifying transfer.
+The process: download the Taptap Send app (iOS or Android), create your account, enter a referral code in the dedicated field, then make your first international transfer.
+The bonus is credited after the first qualifying transfer, usually within 24–48 hours.

 Taptap Send: money transfers for the global diaspora